 I’m from Europe, and the biggest problem I face when in the U.S. is the big difference between the temperature outside and the freezing, air-conditioned rooms inside. ( I usually travel to New York, Washington, DC, and Miami in spring/summer).

-I’m not used to that and I don’t know how to dress for that.
-Usually I end up with a chunky, fleece sweater or my coat over my business outfit in the rooms, and socks!
+I’m not used to that, and I don’t know how to dress for that.
+Usually, I end up with a chunky fleece sweater or my coat over my business outfit in the rooms and socks!
 Then I take that all off again on the way out!

-These wraps are lightweight, chic and they keep you really warm.
-I love wearing them on airplanes, in conference rooms and when I’m out for dinner on a patio in the evening.
+These wraps are lightweight and chic, and they keep you really warm.
+I love wearing them on airplanes, in conference rooms, and when I’m out for dinner on a patio in the evening.

-If it’s day 2 of a conference and I know the room will be cold, I often wear pants and carry some knee highs or trouser socks in my purse to wear with my closed toe shoes if need be.
+If it’s day 2 of a conference and I know the room will be cold, I often wear pants and carry some knee-highs or trouser socks in my purse to wear with my closed-toe shoes if need be.

 There’s nothing worse than shivering all when you are trying to enjoy a conference.

 Does anyone else have any suggestions for how they keep warm?
 If so, please let me know.